-This is why it is important to act collectively at work on the factors favoring MSDs.
+That's why it's so important to take collective action at work on the factors that contribute to MSDs.

-Prevention of MSDs at work requires the involvement of company stakeholders (employer, employees, staff representatives, occupational health services) and, sometimes, occupational risk prevention services
+Preventing MSDs in the workplace requires the involvement of all company players (employer, employees, employee representatives, occupational health services) and, in some cases, occupational risk prevention services.

 Actions can relate to: